verus-lang/verus/source/docs/guide/src/try_broadcasts.md

 By default, `try_broadcasts` will minimize a proof; in the above example, `try_broadcasts` initially found a proof that used 5 lemmas, but then determined that only one lemma is actually necessary.
-However, in some case, minimizing a successful proof is time-consuming.
+However, in some cases, minimizing a successful proof is time-consuming.
 During development, it may be enough to know that a proof exists, while leaving minimization of this proof for later.